🔄

 Feeling inspired?
 Turning that vision of a stunning, seamless shower into a reality starts with a solid plan.
 Breaking down your renovation into these manageable steps will help you stay organized, on budget, and on schedule.
 Let’s walk through the key things you need to figure out before you begin.

-Assess Your Shower Space
+Step 1: Measure and Assess Your Space

 First things first, grab a tape measure.
 You’ll need precise measurements of your shower walls—height and width—to calculate the square footage for your material order.
 Make a simple sketch and note the location of your shower head, faucet, and any built-in features like niches or benches, as these will require custom cuts.
 Thinking about the space practically is also important.
 Porcelain is a fantastic choice because it’s strong, easy to clean, and resists bacteria, which means less time scrubbing and more time enjoying your beautiful new shower.